 Electronic distribution of assignments occurs on a roughly weekly basis.
 Complete solutions will be available a short while later.
-Solutions to quizzes will be posted a few days after the quiz is completed.
+An online quiz will be conducted most weeks.

 Attendance to all lectures and seminars is strongly recommended.
 Laboratory attendance to each specific experiment is compulsory.
 Official documentation is required for all excused absences.
 Students must maintain an overall average of 50% or better to pass this course.
 You are encouraged to participate in class discussions and ask questions.
 Help is available outside the classroom.